 Once you’ve developed a draft of your Employer Action Plan, you’re ready to submit it to our team.

 We'll work with you to further develop your plan based on best practice interventions in your sector.

 Once your draft has been finalised and approved, we'll send you a Pledge Board to mark your commitment.
 You should allow up to 8 weeks from the date of your submission until your planned Pledge Signing to allow for this consultative process and delivery of your pledge board.

-The last possible date for submitting an action plan for signing on Time to Talk Day 2020 is 9am Tuesday 17 December 2019.
+The last possible date for submitting an action plan for signing during Mental Health Awareness Week (18 to 22 May 2020) is 9am Monday 6 April 2020.